CodeUpJewell/Basic-Fundamentals-of-Ansible/README.md

 ## Fundamentals-of-Ansible

 Introduces the basic use cases of Ansible followed by an introduction to Ansible Inventory, Playbooks, Modules, Variables, Conditionals, Loops and Roles.
-Each section is accompanied by a set of coding exercises showing my hands-on experience in developing Ansible Playbooks.
+Each section is accompanied by a set of coding case point showing my hands-on experience in development and application usage in an Ansible envirnonment.

 This project shows: